ABZ-Aaron/Reddit-API-Pipeline/README.md

 ## Setup

+**NOTE: you may run into some problems trying to run this pipeline, particularly with cloudformation.
+I'm currently working on some fixes, as well as changing the general design.**

 If you would like to setup this pipeline, follow the below steps.
 Feel free to make improvements/changes.

 1. Clone Repo